-Here are some of the details on tax evasion, including some of the penalties involved, as well as what you can do to prevent a sticky situation even if you can’t afford to pay.
+Here are some of the details on tax evasion, including some of the penalties involved, as well as what you can do to prevent a sticky situation – even if you can’t afford to pay.

 If you are an employee and spend your own money on business travel, or are presently searching for work, you may be able to deduct work-related expenses on your taxes.
 These expenditures can add up greatly over time, but by being aware of which expenses provide tax advantages, you can greatly offset their cost.
 Knowing which expenses you can deduct under what circumstances can help maximize your refund or reduce the amount of tax you owe.

 Uncle Sam wants you to save for retirement.
 However, saving for retirement can be difficult, especially if your income isn’t very high.
-The saver’s credit – in IRS parlance, the “Credit for Qualified Retirement Savings Contributions” – can help by giving you up to a $1,000 non-refundable tax credit.
+The saver’s credit – in IRS parlance, the “Credit for Qualified Retirement Savings Contributions” – can help by giving you up to a $1,000 nonrefundable tax credit.

-To take advantage of this credit, you need to make a contribution to a traditional or Roth IRA by April 15, 2014, or have contributed to your 401k (or similar workplace retirement arrangement) by December 31, 2013.
+To take advantage of this credit, you need to make a contribution to a traditional or Roth IRA by April 15, 2016, or have contributed to your 401k (or similar workplace retirement arrangement) by December 31, 2015.
 In addition, you must meet the income restrictions for your filing status and other requirements as well.